MayCXC/caddy-systemd-socket-activation/README.md

 	EOT
 ```

-then systemd socket and service units can be used to activate a container created from it:
+then these systemd service and socket units can be used to activate a container created from it:

 `caddy.service`: